 Mooney’s next book project focuses on church architecture on the Midwestern prairie.
 Her research on this topic has been presented at conferences of the Society of Architectural Historians and the Vernacular Architecture Forum.
 One part of her investigation “Catholic Progressivism on the Prairie: George P. Stauduhar and St. Benedict’s Monastery” will appear in Building the Kingdom: Architecture for Religious Communities (Pickering and Chatto, in press).

 Mooney earned her Ph.D. from the University of Illinois at Urbana-Champaign.
 She was recognized by the College of Liberal Arts and Sciences at the University of Iowa in 2007 with a Collegiate Teaching Award and has served as the Head of Art History in the past.
-She teaches the following courses:
+She taught the following courses:

 01H:009 Earthly Paradises: A Global History of Gardens